Jose de Venecia Jr.

-Jose Claveria de Venecia Jr. (/tl/), also known as JDV, Joe De V or Manong Joe (born December 26, 1936), is a former Speaker of the House of Representatives of the Philippines, serving from 1992 to 1998 and from 2001 to 2008.
-As Speaker, he was the fourth highest-ranking official of the Philippines.
-He was the former president of the Philippines' dominant party, Lakas–CMD.
-He ran for president in the 1998 election, but lost to Vice President Joseph Estrada, finishing second among 11 candidates.
+Jose Claveria de Venecia Jr. (/tl/; December 26, 1936 – February 10, 2026), also known as JDV, Joe De V or Manong Joe, was a Filipino politician and journalist who served as Speaker of the House of Representatives of the Philippines from 1992 to 1998 and from 2001 to 2008.
+A member of Lakas–CMD, he ran for president in the 1998 election, but lost to Vice President Joseph Estrada, finishing second among 11 candidates.

-Beginning in 1987, De Venecia has been elected to six terms as a Representative of the 4th district of Pangasinan.
-He served as Speaker of the Philippine House of Representatives throughout the Ninth, Tenth, Twelfth and Thirteenth Congresses of the Philippines.
-He had served for more than a year as the House Speaker of the Fourteenth Congress when on February 5, 2008, 174 representatives, or a considerable majority of members of the House, voted to remove de Venecia as Speaker.
-He is the first Filipino who has held the Speakership five times in separate terms.
-He was conferred an Honorary Doctorate in International Relations from the University of Cambodia in 2008.
+Beginning in 1987, de Venecia was elected to six terms as a representative of the 4th district of Pangasinan.
+He served as Speaker of the House throughout the Ninth, Tenth, Twelfth and Thirteenth Congresses of the Philippines.
+He had served for more than a year as the House Speaker of the Fourteenth Congress when on February 5, 2008, 174 representatives, or a considerable majority of members of the House, voted to remove de Venecia as speaker.
+He was the first Filipino to hold the speakership five times in separate terms.